-Safety on the road is one of the biggest issues that women must reckon with before they depart for a trip.
-Do I take a self-defense course?
-Should I travel alone?
-What about pepper spray?
+If you’re worrying about an upcoming trip, you might be thinking about taking a self-defense course, or whether or not to bring something like pepper spray.
 These questions alone are enough to have you unpacking your bags and losing your gumption to travel.
 We at Go!
 Girl Guides don’t want that!
 So, let’s focus on one thing at a time.

 What is pepper spray?